It Doesn't Have to Make Sense

-It Doesn't Have to Make Sense is the sixth studio album by American singer-songwriter Ingrid Michaelson, released on August 26, 2016, through Cabin 24 Records under exclusive license to Mom + Pop Music.
-The album's lead single, "Hell No", was released on April 29, 2016.
+It Doesn't Have to Make Sense is the sixth studio album by American singer-songwriter Ingrid Michaelson.
+It was released on August 26, 2016, through Cabin 24 Records under exclusive license to Mom + Pop Music.
+Conceived after the end of her marriage with musician Greg Laswell and the death of her mother Elizabeth, Michaelson reteamed with a wider range of previous collaborators to work on the album, including Cason Cooley, Barry Dean, Katie Herzig, Chris Kuffner, Luke Laird and Dan Romer.

+The album was released to generally positive reviews from music critics, some of whom cited it her "strongest and most powerful album" by then.
+It debuted and peaked at number 19 on the US Billboard 200 and marked Michaelson's third consecutive album to reach the top three of the Independent Albums chart.
+It Doesn't Have to Make Sense was predeced by its lead single, "Hell No", released on April 29, 2016, followed by the promotional singles "Light Me Up" and "Celebrate".

 Promotion

 To promote the album, Michaelson embarked on the "Hell No Tour" on October 6, 2016, in Cincinnati, Ohio.
 Promotional appearances in the media to support the album included a performance of "Hell No" on The Tonight Show Starring Jimmy Fallon on June 7, 2016, and a performance of "Hell No" on The Late Late Show with James Corden on August 22, 2016.
 Michaelson then performed "Still the One" on Live with Kelly on September 28, 2016.
 On August 15, a playlist featuring 30 seconds of every song was uploaded to Spotify.

-Singles

-The lead single, "Hell No", was released on April 29, 2016.

-Promotional singles

-On June 24, 2016, "Light Me Up" was released as the first promotional single to digital outlets.

-On August 19, 2016, "Celebrate" was released as the second promotional single to digital outlets.

-Alter Egos
+Alter Egos EP

-An EP of five re-worked tracks featuring new artists, titled Alter Egos, was released on 12 May 2017.
+An EP of five re-recorded tracks featuring new artists, titled Alter Egos, was released on May 12, 2017.
 "Celebrate" featuring AJR was released as a promotional single ahead of the EP's release.
-Other featured artists include Sara Bareilles and Tegan & Sara.
+Other featured artists featured include Sara Bareilles and Tegan and Sara.